 Who will get a 1095 Form?

-There are two 1095 Forms that WSU employees may receive, depending on if they work full-time (130+ hours a month as defined by the ACA) and depending on which plan they are enrolled.
+There are two 1095 Forms WSU employees may receive, depending on if they work full-time (130+ hours a month as defined by the ACA) and depending on which plan they are enrolled in.
 Also, non-employees, such as people enrolled on COBRA benefits or retirees will receive them.
 The chart below explains who will get which forms:

-How will I use the 1095 to complete my tax return?
+What information will I need to complete my tax return?

 Information on these forms may assist in preparing a return, however they are not required.
 Individual should file their returns as they normally would, and can prepare and file their returns using other information about their health insurance.
 You do not/should not attach any of the 1095 forms to your tax return.